Trustworthiness in Retrieval-Augmented Generation Systems: A Survey: Conclusion

 \section{Conclusion}

 In this paper, we define the trustworthiness of LLMs in RAG scenarios.
-We review the development trend of related works, establish benchmarks and evaluation methods, and analyze the trustworthiness of mainstream LLMs in RAG contexts.
+We review the development trend of related works, establish benchmarks and evaluation methods, and conduct a comprehensive empirical analysis of mainstream LLMs under RAG settings.
 We propose six dimensions of trustworthiness that are crucial in RAG scenarios: actuality, transparency, accountability, privacy, fairness, and robustness.
-By evaluating ten leading models, we have uncovered significant shortcomings and summarized the key challenges these models face.
+By evaluating nineteen leading models, we have uncovered significant shortcomings and summarized the key challenges these models face.
 Furthermore, we have outlined promising avenues for future research.
-As LLMs continue to permeate various everyday applications, it becomes increasingly crucial to address trustworthiness concerns.
+As LLMs continue to permeate real-world applications—particularly in high-stakes domains such as healthcare, scientific research, and decision support—addressing these trustworthiness challenges becomes increasingly critical.
 Doing so will not only enhance their utility but also ensure their responsible and ethical deployment across diverse domains.
 The ongoing and future work in this area is vital for harnessing the full potential of LLMs while mitigating risks, thereby paving the way for more reliable and fair AI technologies.